 So many cultures celebrate Christmas in many different ways, but cookies seem to be one of the unifying factors.
 I guess we all just love a little sweet treat!
 So, be sure to read all the way to the end of today’s post to take a trip around the world: cookie style!

 In honor of St. Nicholas’ Day on December 6th, we decided to bring Speculaas cookies to the party!

-Speculaas cookies are a staple of the Christmas season in the Netherlands, Belgium and parts of Germany.
+Speculaas (or speculoos) cookies are a staple of the Christmas season in the Netherlands, Belgium and parts of Germany.
 These crispy, spiced cookies are traditionally stamped or molded before baking to imprint an image into them, like the classic windmill or the figure of St. Nicholas.

 We don’t have a special mold or cookie stamp, but we still wanted to enjoy these traditional cookies, so we simply rolled them thin and cut them using a cookie cutter.
 Decorated with almond slices, they still look pretty enough for a cookie platter!

 The name Speculaas has two possible origins.
 It may come from the Latin word “speculum,” meaning “mirror,” which would refer to the way the mold creates a mirror image in the cookie.
 It could also come from the Latin word “speculator” which refers to a bishop (in this case, Saint Nicholas who was Bishop of Myra) and means “he who sees everything”.

 St. Nicholas’ Day Cookies

 While these cookies are popular throughout the Christmas season, they are one of the traditional ways of celebrating the Feast of St. Nicholas (or Sinterklaas), which falls on December 6th or 19th (depending on the region).
 This feast celebrates the generosity of St. Nicholas with the giving of presents and is where we get the concept of Santa Claus.